fluid-checkout/fluid-checkout/readme.txt

 * Added: Support for new option to enable precise international phone number validation at checkout with Fluid Checkout PRO.
 * Added: Support for new layout options: one column layout, and order summary before checkout steps.
-* Improved: Use neutral wordings for contact, shipping address and billing address sub-step titles.
+* Improved: Use neutral wordings for contact, shipping address and billing address checkout sub-step titles.
 * Improved: Make account creation checkbox field customizable via default WooCommerce hooks.

 = 4.1.5 - 2025-12-12 =